ibm-cloud-docs/databases-for-redis/getting-started.md

 npm start
 ```

 The app is now running at http://localhost:8080.
 You can add words and definitions to your {{site.data.keyword.databases-for-redis}} database.
-When you stop and restart the app, any words you have already added are displayed when you refresh the page.
+When you stop and restart the app, any words you added are displayed when you refresh the page.

 For more information about the credentials you created for the application to connect to your service, see [Using Service Credentials](./connecting-external.html#using-service-credentials).